Elizabeth

 Elizabeth was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Elizabeth was found to have a higher cultural diversity than most local markets, with 34.0% of its population born overseas and 27.8% speaking a language other than English at home.
-The predominant religion in Elizabeth is Christianity, making up 37.2% of the population.
-However, Islam is significantly overrepresented, comprising 7.1% compared to the Greater Adelaide average of 4.0%.
+Elizabeth's population was found to be more culturally diverse than most local markets, with 34.0% born overseas and 27.8% speaking a language other than English at home.
+Christianity was the predominant religion in Elizabeth, comprising 37.2%.
+Islam was overrepresented in Elizabeth at 7.1%, compared to Greater Adelaide's 3.0%.

 Frequently Asked Questions - Diversity